Optimized study design, precise site selection and faster patient search and identification for clinical research - in real time.

 Q: What is Clinerion’s coverage?
 How many patients, how many countries, over how long?

 A: We are in many countries in Europe, Asia and North America and South America, with a multitude of countries in the pipeline.
-Currently we have access to around 180 M patient lives.
-Within 2-3 years’ time, we expect to have access to 250 M patient lives.
-[Updated March 23, 2018]
+Our current coverage is now visible on our homepage.
+[Updated November 28, 2018.]

 The timeframe encompassed by our data differs depending on the availability of electronic health records and on their availability in the hospital’s current hospital information system.
 In general, our data goes back five years.